DEFRA/defra-ai-sdlc/prompt-library/learning/prompt-add-coding-knowledge-teaching.md

-We advise adding the prompt below into the "User Rules" in Cursor or "AI Global Rules" in Windsurf so that the IDE will include these learning rules into every new prompt.
+We advise adding the prompt below into the "User Rules" in Cursor so that the IDE will include these learning rules into every new prompt.

 ```
 Enhanced Teaching Guidelines for Junior Developers